Gardening: A Rewarding Active Adult Hobby

 While active adult communities may have some restrictions about planting crops on individual homesites, many offer community gardens where residents can grow their own fruits and vegetables.
 They also support this healthy hobby with gardening clubs and events like local farmers markets.
 By participating in these activities, community residents can easily learn from each other while sharing their love of gardening.

-Residents can also indulge their green thumbs through the community gardens in developments like Regency at Monroe in New Jersey and Sun City Center in Florida.
-Also. garden clubs are found in active adult communities across the country.
-They’re a popular pastime in large, sprawling developments like On Top of the World in Ocala, Florida; in mid-sized communities like Del Webb Charleston in Summerville, South Carolina; and in smaller neighborhoods like Windsor Hills in The Woodlands, Texas.
+Residents can also indulge their green thumbs through the community gardens in developments like Sun City Center in Florida.
+Garden clubs are found in active adult communities across the country.
+They’re a popular pastime in large, sprawling developments like On Top of the World in Ocala, Florida; in mid-sized communities like Windsor Hills in The Woodlands, Texas.

 If gardening is an important part of your lifestyle, be sure to find out the rules of potential active adult communities before buying a home.
 While there may be restrictions or limitations in some developments, active adult communities that have their own community gardens let resident gardeners continue their hobby even after downsizing to a home with little to no yard of their own.